Macroscopic quantum phenomena: Dilute quantum gases

 The classical types of quantum systems, superconductors and superfluid helium, were discovered in the beginning of the 20th century.
 Near the end of the 20th century, scientists discovered how to create very dilute atomic or molecular gases, cooled first by laser cooling and then by evaporative cooling.
 They are trapped using magnetic fields or optical dipole potentials in ultrahigh vacuum chambers.
 Isotopes which have been used include rubidium (Rb-87 and Rb-85), strontium (Sr-87, Sr-86, and Sr-84) potassium (K-39 and K-40), sodium (Na-23), lithium (Li-7 and Li-6), and hydrogen (H-1).
 The temperatures to which they can be cooled are as low as a few nanokelvin.
 The developments have been very fast in the past few years.
 A team of NIST and the University of Colorado has succeeded in creating and observing vortex quantization in these systems.
 The concentration of vortices increases with the angular velocity of the rotation, similar to the case of superfluid helium and superconductivity.

+Mechanical systems

+Macroscopic quantum effects have been observed in the motion of engineered mechanical objects.
+Research in the field of quantum optomechanics focuses on the manipulation of the quantized vibrational states (phonons) of mechanical resonators.

+Control is realized via two primary experimental architectures.
+Cavity optomechanics uses laser light in an optical cavity to couple to the motion of objects like mirrors or membranes.
+Circuit electromechanics uses superconducting microwave circuits to couple to piezoelectric resonators, typically realized as surface acoustic wave (SAW) or bulk acoustic resonator (BAR) devices.
+Both architectures have been used to cool massive resonators to their quantum ground state.

+A landmark experiment in 2010, using an electromechanical system, was the first to demonstrate the deterministic preparation of non-classical states in a mechanical resonator.
+This work achieved cooling to the quantum ground state ($n=0$), preparation of a single-phonon Fock state ($n=1$), and the generation of a quantum superposition between these two states ($\alpha|0\rangle + \beta|1\rangle$).
+This achievement was recognized by Science as its 2010 Breakthrough of the Year.

+Progress in both architectures has also enabled the demonstration of quantum entanglement between two distinct macroscopic mechanical resonators.